 Writing for Content Mills

-This is because the mills (i.e., the companies) are often in short supply of writers, most notably because they pay below the going rate and experienced writers (especially those with a large portfolio) command higher rates.
-There is usually a lot of turnover at content mills, in part because of the low rates; but also because these writers need to work at a breakneck pace in order to churn out enough work to accrue enough billable hours to make the job worthwhile.
+Experienced writers (especially those with a large portfolio) command substantially higher rates.
+There is usually a lot of turnover at content mills, in part because of the low rates; but also because these writers need to work at a breakneck pace to churn out enough work to make the job worthwhile.

 What Is the Purpose of Content Writing?

-This particular kind of content generation (that is, content marketing) would be a good fit for writers who have a passion for, or skill in, marketing writing and who like to engage with products or audiences.
+This particular kind of content generation would be a good fit for writers who have a passion for, or skill in, marketing writing and who like to engage with products or audiences.
+Increasingly, this content is journalistic in nature with no overt sales pitch.

 Should Freelance Writers Write for Content Mills?

 It depends.
-Beginning freelancers may want to cut their teeth on content mills, just to get a taste of writing for the web, and in order to beef up their writing resume.
-In addition, you may decide to spend some extra time (off the clock) writing a particularly well-written, well-documented article that can then serve as a writing clip, and then move on to better-paying gigs.
+Beginning freelancers may want to cut their teeth on content mills, just to get a taste of writing for the web, and to beef up their writing resume.
+In addition, you may decide to spend some extra time (off the clock) writing a particularly well-written, well-documented article that can then serve as a writing clip, to help a move to better-paying gigs.

-Also on the plus side, content writing is an excellent job to snag if you're straight out of school and you're up against stiff competition.
-Plus, you're producing content for an on-trend industry (the net) and most likely you can create your own hours—whether it's evening hours or weekend hours.
+Also on the plus side, content writing is a job to snag if you're straight out of school and you're up against stiff competition.
+Plus, you can create your own hours—whether it's evening hours or weekend hours.

 However, despite all the positives, it's always best to continue to actively seek better paying, higher quality work, maybe within a niche topic that you're skilled in.
-There is a multitude of freelance writing genres out there.
-Be sure to explore them all.
+The prospects for content mills are not getting better.